OML-Team/open-metric-learning/examples/README.md

 Instead of changing some parameters in the config file, you may also want to completely change the model, loss, optimizer, etc.
 To do this you can check which entities are already available in our registry.
-You can manually visit `oml.registry.models` or use the function:
+You can manually inspect `oml.registry.models` or use the function:
 ```python
 from oml.registry import show_registry
 show_registry()